MATERMANF/ComputerCraftPrograms/Create_BoilerManager/README.md

 This serves as a simple boiler manager and controller for boilers using the Create mod Handles starting and stopping the boiler, monitoring, enabling/disabling output, as well as has a built-in watchdog.
+When the program starts (from computer power off or otherwise), will automatically detect the on/off state of the boiler, as well as the output state (if the boiler is running)
 This was designed to be modular to many different engine types, but only the boiler is configured.
 Also, touchscreen controls have only been implemented for one boiler.
 Tough luck, might fix later.
 Assumes it is connected to an advanced monitor